Oklahoma vs. TCU NCAA Football Odds, Plays and Insights | October 16, 2021

 Oklahoma Stats and Trends

-- This season, the Sooners have just one against the spread win in four games as a favorite of 13.5 points or more.
+- This season, the Sooners have just one ATS win in four games as a favorite of 13.5 points or more.

-- Oklahoma's games this year have hit the over in 66.7% of its opportunities (four times in six games with a set point total).
+- Oklahoma's games this year have gone over the total in four out of six opportunities (66.7%).

-- When Oklahoma scores more than 28 points, it is 2-2 against the spread and 4-0 overall.
+- Oklahoma is 2-2 against the spread and 4-0 overall in games when it scores more than 28 points.

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.